edino/Conntrack_Wizard/README.md

 The Conntrack Wizard simplifies conntrack command execution, offering an interactive interface for users to effortlessly manage and analyze connection tracking data.
 With source and destination input, diverse conntrack commands, and output storage, it enhances efficiency in monitoring and manipulating connection tracking information.

-Let's break down the "Conntrack Wizard" script step by step:
+Let's break down the "ConntrackWizard.py" script step by step:

 Import Necessary Modules:

+python
+Copy code
 import subprocess
 import os
-These modules are used for running shell commands and interacting with the operating system.
+These modules are used for running shell commands and handling the file system.

-Define Execution Function:

-def execute_conntrack(command):
-    try:
-        result = subprocess.run(command, stdout=subprocess.PIPE, stderr=subprocess.PIPE, text=True, check=True)
-        return result.stdout
-    except subprocess.CalledProcessError as e:
-        return f"Error: {e.stderr}"
-A function to execute the conntrack command and capture its output or handle errors.

-Define Save to File Function:

-def save_to_file(filename, content):
-    with open(filename, 'w') as file:
-        file.write(content)
-A function to save content to a file.

-Define User Input Function:
+User Input for IP Addresses:

-def get_user_input(prompt):
-    return input(prompt).strip()
-A function to get user input with a prompt.

-Define Main Function:

-def main():
-    # Get user input for source and destination IP addresses
+python
+Copy code
-    src_ip = get_user_input("Enter source IP address: ")
+src_ip = input("Enter source IP address: ")
-    dst_ip = get_user_input("Enter destination IP address: ")
+dst_ip = input("Enter destination IP address: ")

-    # Construct the filename
+The script prompts the user to enter the source and destination IP addresses.

+Construct File Name:

+python
+Copy code
 filename = f"/var/conntrack_{src_ip}_{dst_ip}.capture"

-    while True:
-        # Display Conntrack menu
-        print("\nConntrack Menu:")
-        # (Options 1-10 and Exit)
-        choice = get_user_input("Enter your choice (0-10): ")
-        # Get additional parameters/options based on the chosen command
-        additional_options = get_user_input("Enter additional parameters/options (if any): ")

-        # Construct the Conntrack command
+Constructs a filename based on the provided source and destination IP addresses.

+Conntrack Command Construction:

+python
+Copy code
-        conntrack_command = f"conntrack -{choice} -s {src_ip} -d {dst_ip} {additional_options}"
+conntrack_command = [
+    "conntrack", "-L",  # List conntrack table
+    "--src", src_ip,  # Set source IP
+    "--dst", dst_ip,  # Set destination IP
+    "--output", "xml",  # Output format
+]
+Constructs the conntrack command with options based on user input.

-        # Execute Conntrack command
+Execute Conntrack Command:

+python
+Copy code
-        result = execute_conntrack(conntrack_command)
+result = subprocess.run(conntrack_command, stdout=subprocess.PIPE, text=True)
+Executes the conntrack command, capturing the output.

+Write to File:

+python
+Copy code
+with open(filename, "w") as file:
+    file.write(result.stdout)
-        # Save the result to the file
+Writes the conntrack information to a file with the constructed filename.
-        save_to_file(filename, result)

-        print(f"Command executed.
-Output saved to {filename}")

-if __name__ == "__main__":
-    main()

-#The main function orchestrates the script execution by getting user input for source and destination IP addresses and providing a menu for various conntrack commands.
-It then constructs and executes the chosen conntrack command with user-provided parameters.
+Display File Path:

+python
+Copy code
+print(f"Conntrack information saved to: {filename}") Informs the user about the path where the conntrack information is saved.

+Script Summary:
-#Script Summary: The script acts as a user-friendly interface for conntrack commands, allowing users to interactively select and execute various commands to inspect or manipulate connection tracking information.
-It prompts the user for source and destination IP addresses, provides a menu of conntrack commands, and executes the chosen command with additional parameters.
-The output is saved to a file for further analysis.
+The script takes user input for source and destination IP addresses, constructs a filename based on these IPs, runs the conntrack command with the provided IPs, and saves the output to a file.
+The file is stored in /var/conntrack_sourceIP_destinationIP.capture.

+Purpose:
-#Purpose: The purpose of the script is to simplify the usage of conntrack commands for monitoring and managing connection tracking information.
-It provides an interactive and user-friendly way to perform various conntrack operations, allowing users to explore and analyze connection tracking data efficiently.
-The script facilitates customization of conntrack commands and helps users save the command output for future reference or analysis.
+The purpose of the script is to provide a user-friendly interface to gather and save connection tracking information (conntrack) between a specified source and destination IP address.
+It simplifies the process of running conntrack commands and organizing the captured data in a file for later reference or analysis.